Forex Training - Introduction to Forex Trading

 Our forex broker comparison features throughout this site make it easy for currency traders to find the right broker for them.
-Brokers generally either focus on ease of experience and education for beginner traders, reputation and trust for intermediate traders or low spreads mixed with high leverage for experiences traders.
-The key is to make sure the broker is Australian regulated to provide extra piece of mind compared to overseas regulated forex brokers.
+Brokers generally either focus on ease of experience and education for beginner traders, reputation and trust for intermediate traders or low spreads mixed with high leverage for experienced traders.
+The key is to make sure the broker is Australian regulated to provide extra peace of mind compared to overseas regulated forex brokers.

-The foreign exchange market (Forex), also known as FX or the currency market, is a decentralised world market for the currency trading.
+The foreign exchange market (Forex), also known as FX or the currency market, is a decentralised world market for currency trading.
 The primary investors in forex markets are primarily large international banks, although there are a considerable number of individual investors involved as well.
 The Forex market is a primary determiner of the relative values of different currencies.
 This will serve as your guide to Forex trading, how to get started, the hows and whys, tracking and manipulation of the market, and how to be a successful trader.

 Getting Started in Forex Trading

 Most of the people who get involved in Forex trading have little knowledge of how it works, and often even what it is when they get started.
 As a result, most first efforts of Forex traders result in losses.
-From these first efforts they either quit or they take a step back, do a little more learning and research, and/or practice with a demo account, then return to the market for another try.
+From these first efforts, they either quit or they take a step back, do a little more learning and research, and/or practice with a demo account, then return to the market for another try.
 Another popular option is a forex trading course either online or on-site in Australia.
-The good news in all of this is that after these traders give a live account another try, they often either break even or actually make money.
+The good news in all of this is that after these traders give a live account another try, they often either break even or make money.

 Types of Forex Traders

 There are 3 basic types of Forex traders.
 These are the Short-Term trader, the Medium-Term trader, and the Long-Term trader.
 The defining characteristics and strategies are explained in the below sections:

 Short-Term Forex trader

 They are a lot like day traders in the stock market.
 They buy with the intent to sell in the short term after they recognise a small change in the price movement.